Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions

-where once again we have set $\gamma=1$.
-While in Eq.\,\eqref{equilibrium_exc_spectra} the excitation spectrum only depends on the magnetic field and the coupling, the novel dispersion relation contains an addition parameter $\mu$.
-This has to be calculated self-consistently by imposing a constraint on the spin-wave potential energy, namely
+In fact, the spectrum in Eq.\,\eqref{eq:disp} roughly corresponds with the spin-wave spectrum in Eq.\,\eqref{equilibrium_exc_spectra} with $\gamma=1$.
+However, while Eq.\,\eqref{equilibrium_exc_spectra} only depends on the magnetic field and the coupling, the spherical model's dispersion relation, i.e. Eq.\,\eqref{eq:disp}, contains an additional parameter $\mu$.
+In the spherical model, the parameter $\mu$ has to be calculated self-consistently by imposing a constraint on the spin-wave potential energy, namely

 The spherical constraint in Eq.\,\eqref{eq_constraint} may induce a quantum critical point in the quadratic model at a field value $h_{\rm cr}^{\rm sph}$ depending on the features of the function $f_{k}(\alpha)$.
-Below the critical field strength $h_{\rm cr}^{\rm sph}$ the constraint condition in Eq.\,\eqref{eq_constraint} causes the spin-wave to form a condensate state at $k=0$, whose formation follows the mean field universality.
+Below the critical field strength $h_{\rm cr}^{\rm sph}$ the constraint condition in Eq.\,\eqref{eq_constraint} causes the spin-wave to form a condensate state at $k=0$.
 In its classical version, the spherical model has been introduced to mimic the finite temperature free-energy of $O(n)$-symmetric spin systems in the $n \rightarrow \infty$ limit\,\cite{stanley1968spherical}.